narendrakumar7878/MamtaSteelTradersMumbai/replit.md

 # Overview

 This is a React-based static website for Mamta Steel Traders, a steel manufacturing and supply company based in Mumbai, Maharashtra.
 The project uses modern web technologies including React, TypeScript, Vite, Tailwind CSS, and shadcn/ui components to create a fully responsive and SEO-optimized business website.
-The site showcases the company's steel products (pipes, sheets, flanges), services, certifications, and contact information with a professional design focused on the industrial steel industry.
+The site features a three-part header structure (TopBar, MainHeader with proper alignment, Navbar), hero carousel, product showcase, and comprehensive pages showcasing the company's steel products (pipes, sheets, flanges), technical specifications, services, certifications, and contact information with a professional design focused on the industrial steel industry.

 # User Preferences